 5 min read

 Of all the data types, double is probably one of the most misunderstood.
 A huge amount of folk lore has been built up around it to help protect developers from falling into its many pitfalls.
 Lately I’ve done a lot of work replacing usage of BigDecimal with double and learnt a lot about where those pitfalls are and how the folk lore can be misleading.
-The great challenge with double is that it has a degree of inaccuracy because of the way the number is actually stored.

 2012-08-29